aspose-barcode-cloud/aspose-barcode-cloud-go/docs/BarcodeApi.md

 ------ | ------------ | -----------
 [**GetBarcodeGenerate**](BarcodeApi.md#GetBarcodeGenerate) | **Get** /barcode/generate | Generate barcode.
 [**GetBarcodeRecognize**](BarcodeApi.md#GetBarcodeRecognize) | **Get** /barcode/{name}/recognize | Recognize barcode from a file on server.
 [**PostBarcodeRecognizeFromUrlOrContent**](BarcodeApi.md#PostBarcodeRecognizeFromUrlOrContent) | **Post** /barcode/recognize | Recognize barcode from an url or from request body.
-Request body can contain raw data bytes of the image or encoded with base64.
+Request body can contain raw data bytes of the image with content-type \&quot;application/octet-stream\&quot;.
+An image can also be passed as a form field.
 [**PostGenerateMultiple**](BarcodeApi.md#PostGenerateMultiple) | **Post** /barcode/generateMultiple | Generate multiple barcodes and return in response stream
 [**PutBarcodeGenerateFile**](BarcodeApi.md#PutBarcodeGenerateFile) | **Put** /barcode/{name}/generate | Generate barcode and save on server (from query params or from file with json or xml content)
 [**PutBarcodeRecognizeFromBody**](BarcodeApi.md#PutBarcodeRecognizeFromBody) | **Put** /barcode/{name}/recognize | Recognition of a barcode from file on server with parameters in body.